 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall X
+Fall Х

-Winter X
+Winter Х

-Spring X
+Spring Х

-Summer X
+Summer Х

 D10.
-Does an open admission policy, if reported, apply to transfer students? ∠ Yes ∠ No D11 .
-Describe additional requirements for transfer admission, if applicable: Transfer students must be in good academic standing at institution they are transferring from Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit:C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit typeSemester D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number No limit Unit type D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree:16 D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:32 D17.
-Describe other transfer credit policies:Visit www.nmu.edu/transfer
+Does an open admission policy, if reported, apply to transfer students?
+No open enrollment policy

+D11.
+Describe additional requirements for transfer admission, if applicable: Transfer students must be eligible to return to last institution.

+Transfer Credit Policies

+D12.
+Report the lowest grade earned for any course that may be transferred for credit:

+- D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Academic, 4 Phy.
+Ed.
+Unit type Semester credit hours - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number No Limit Unit type - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: 16

+D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32

+D17.
+Describe other transfer credit policies: Visit www.nmu.edu/transfer